 I was thrilled when Manischewitz asked me to develop a recipe for opens in a new windowThanksgivukah.
 This once-in-a-lifetime convergence of Thanksgiving and Hanukkah is most definitely cause for celebration!
 Two fun holidays, fabulous family celebrations, and lots of glorious food.
 What could be better?
 In honor of the glory that is Thanksgivukah, I whipped up these Curry Vegetable Latkes, a Hanukkah food tradition with a delicious twist.
 Instead of potatoes, I subbed healthier zucchini and carrot shreds.
 I also added curry, allspice, cumin and cayenne to take the flavor to another level.
 The spices warm things up a bit, giving these latkes a terrific flavor.
 I used Manischewitz matzo meal and potato starch to bind them, which means you could make these latkes for Passover as well.
 Or just eat them year round, as I am tempted to do!

 To celebrate Thanksgivukah, Manischewitz is hosting an online recipe contest with a $1,000 prize.
-I know a lot of you are fabulous home cooks, and I’m certain you have some rocking recipes to share.
-“Like” the Manischewitz page on Facebook for more details (official rules here).
+I know a lot of you are fabulous home cooks, and I’m certain you have some rocking recipes to share. opens in a new window“Like” the Manischewitz page on Facebook for more details ( opens in a new windowofficial rules here).
 The contest ends November 10th, when voting will start to determine the winner.
 If you enter, comment me and let me know so I can cheer for you in my kitchen!

 Meanwhile, check out these fabulous Thanksgivukah links from Manischewitz: